 Only three of the bans — those in Texas, Idaho and Oklahoma — have not been blocked by either a lower federal court or a state supreme court.
 (Idaho and Oklahoma’s laws haven’t yet taken effect.)

-But experts are anticipating those three laws will also face legal challenges and be blocked pending any new Supreme Court decision.
+The Texas law still faces legal challenges, but the Supreme Court did not respond to a request to block the abortion ban or require lower courts to go forward with the appeals process before it went into effect.
 Under the existing Roe v.
 Wade precedent, it’s difficult to see how the bans could stay intact, since six weeks is well before the threshold of fetal viability.

 And while the Supreme Court is famously unpredictable, the justices — depending on how they rule on Mississippi’s ban — could create a new precedent that allows for six-week bans, or that opens the door to future favorable rulings on these types of restrictions.